tjluoma/John-Cleese-on-Creativity/Transcript.markdown

 So imagine my excitement when I found that this was *exactly* what MacKinnon found in his research.
 He discovered that the most creative professionals always played with a problem for much longer before they tried to resolve it, because they were prepared to *tolerate* that slight discomfort and anxiety that we all experience when we haven't solved a problem.

-You know I mean, if we have a problem and we need to solve it, until we do, we feel (inside of us) a kind of internal agitation, a tension, or an uncertainty that makes us just plain uncomfortable.
+You know I mean, if we have a problem and we need to solve it, until we do, we feel (inside us) a kind of internal agitation, a tension, or an uncertainty that makes us just plain uncomfortable.
 And we want to get rid of that discomfort.
 So, in order to do so, we take a decision.
 Not because we're sure it's the best decision, but because *taking it* will make us feel better.

 Well, the most creative people have learned to tolerate that discomfort for much longer.
 And so, just because they put in more pondering time, their solutions are more creative.

 #### Beware "The Deciders" (20:11)

 Now the people I find it hardest to be creative with are people who need *all the time* to project an image of themselves as decisive.

  And who feel that to create this image they need to decide everything very quickly and with a great show of confidence.

 Well, this behavior I suggest sincerely, is the most effective way of **strangling creativity at birth.**

 #### Beware also of not making any decisions (20:40)